NavinShrinivas/LearnThings/Rust-02/module07/readme.md

 to sound smort :
 The ability of the compiler to tell that a reference is no longer being used at a point before the end of the scope is called Non-Lexical Lifetimes (NLL for short)

+In the next module we will look at different type of references.

 ## Dangling pointers

 Lifetime specifers FINALLLLY MAKE PROPER SENSE!!!!See the dropper function in main.rs.

-We will learn how to solve these a little later, I promis.
+We will learn how to solve these a little later, I promise.